Operation Overlord: Reconnaissance

-The Allied Expeditionary Air Force undertook over 3,200 photo-reconnaissance sorties from April 1944 until the start of the invasion.
+The Allied Expeditionary Air Force flew over 3,200 photo-reconnaissance sorties from April 1944 until 6 June.
 Photos of the coastline were taken at extremely low altitude to show the invaders the terrain, obstacles on the beach, and defensive structures such as bunkers and gun emplacements.
-To avoid alerting the Germans as to the location of the invasion, this work had to be undertaken over the entire European coastline.
-Inland terrain, bridges, troop emplacements, and buildings were also photographed, in many cases from several angles, to give the Allies as much information as possible.
+To conceal the location of the invasion, sorties were flown along all European coastline.
+Inland terrain, bridges, troop emplacements, and buildings were also photographed, in many cases from several angles.
 Members of Combined Operations Pilotage Parties clandestinely prepared detailed harbour maps, including depth soundings.
 An appeal for holiday pictures and postcards of Europe announced on the BBC produced over ten million items, some of which proved useful.
-Information collected by the French resistance helped provide details on Axis troop movements and on construction techniques used by the Germans for bunkers and other defensive installations.
+The French resistance provided details on Axis troop movements and on construction techniques used by the Germans for bunkers and other defensive installations.

 Many German radio messages were encoded using the Enigma machine and other enciphering techniques and the codes were changed frequently.
 A team of code breakers stationed at Bletchley Park worked to break codes as quickly as possible to provide advance information on German plans and troop movements.
-British military intelligence code-named this information Ultra intelligence as it could only be provided to the top level of commanders.
+British military intelligence code-named this information Ultra intelligence as it could only be provided to the most senior commanders.
 The Enigma code used by Field Marshal Gerd von Rundstedt, Oberbefehlshaber West (Supreme Commander West; OB West), commander of the Western Front, was broken by the end of March.
-German intelligence changed the Enigma codes right after the Allied landings of 6 June but by 17 June the Allies were again consistently able to read them.
+German intelligence changed the Enigma codes after the Allied landings but by 17 June the Allies were again consistently able to read them.